WindyDarian/Vulkan-Forward-Plus-Renderer/README.md

-# VFPR - a Vulkan Forward+ Renderer using compute shader
+# VFPR - a Vulkan Forward Plus Renderer

-A Forward+ (tiled forward) rendering pipeline in Vulkan.
-A final project for __CIS565: GPU Programming__ at University of Pennsylvania
+**A final project for University of Pennsylvania, CIS 565: GPU Programming and Architecture**

+Forward+ (tiled forward) renderer in Vulkan using compute shader to do light culling.
+This implementation is __~700%__ faster than regular forward renderer (also in Vulkan) under the condition of 200 lights.

 Members:
 * [Ruoyu Fan](http://windy.moe/portfolio)